-- PREREQUISITES and COREQUISITES are MANDATORY.
-If you are blocked from enrolling in a class because you have not met the prerequisite, see the prerequisite section of this schedule. - Course used to meet prerequisite requirements must have been completed with a grade of "C" credit or better. - ADVISORY is a recommended preparation, not a REQUIREMENT. - IMPORTANT FEE INFORMATION: Enrollment fees for community colleges are set by the state of California.
+PREREQUISITES and COREQUISITES are MANDATORY.
+If you are blocked from enrolling in a class because you have not met the prerequisite, see the prerequisite section of this schedule.
+Course used to meet prerequisite requirements must have been completed with a grade of "C" credit or better.

+IMPORTANT FEE INFORMATION: Enrollment fees for community colleges are set by the state of California.